Eating during Cancer Treatment

 - Eat small meals every few hours instead of large meals.
 Choose dry or bland foods.
 Examples include toast, crackers, pretzels, yogurt, cream of wheat, boiled potatoes, rice, and noodles.
 Foods that are cold or at room temperature may be easier to eat than hot foods.

 - Fatty, greasy, spicy, high-fiber, and gas-producing foods may make nausea worse.
 High-fiber foods include fresh fruits and vegetables, whole-grain cereals and breads, and beans.
 Gas-producing foods include cabbage, broccoli, and dried cooked beans.
 Drinks that contain alcohol may also cause nausea.

 - Avoid foods that have strong odors.
-Let someone else prepare meals, and avoid being around the smell of food until it is time to eat.
+If possible, let someone else prepare meals.
+Try to avoid being around the smell of food until it is time to eat.

 - Do not lie down right after you eat.
 If you need to lie down, use several pillows to keep your head high.
 Your healthcare provider may be able to order medicines to decrease or prevent nausea.